 Without the overhead related to having retail stores, I am able to pass the savings on to my customers.
 How awesome is that?
 With my background in accounting and finance, I may get overly excited about the numbers.

-The jewelry industry is lagging in technology and online purchasing efficiency.
+The jewelry store is lagging in technology and online purchasing efficiency.
 It’s a world filled with artisans and small businesses trying to hold their stake.
 My goal is to bridge the gap to make the jewelry shopping experience easier and more efficient.

 I love that so many of our customers wear our pieces as their accessory staple every day!

 Gift month is coming up – Mother’s Day and Graduation!